Skip to content

 Myers-Briggs Type Indicator

-The Myers-Briggs-Type Indicator (MBTI) is one of the most common personality tests for organizational settings and personal development, as well as hiring.
+The Myers-Briggs-Type Indicator (MBTI) is one of the most common personality tests for organizational settings, personal development, and hiring.

 The Myers-Briggs test has four different dimensions: